I Am Woman: Making of the single

 Producer Jay Senter assembled the rhythm section at SunWest Studios for a 7:00 p.m. downbeat (start) but since he had planned on tracking without Reddy, she was not told to arrive until 9:00 p.m.
 Reddy and (then) husband Jeff Wald arrived thinking they were going to track (record) live with the band, but Senter and the band had already recorded the track as well as its intended B-side, "Don't Mess with a Woman".
 Wald and Reddy were furious in the control room.
 Senter was clearly not happy, either, and voices were raised, but he did not quit the project.
 Reddy put her voice on the track that Senter produced, and she and Wald left the studio.
 That release triggered a five-figure payment to Reddy, which at the time was sorely needed, according to Wald.

 Immediately after that, guitarist Deasy played the riff on his 12-string electric guitar that became the signature sound for the song.
-Senter then asked friend and noted sax man Jim Horn to write string and horn charts to be recorded the following week, while Senter went into the studio with Clydie King, Venetta Fields and Shirley Matthews (the Blossoms) and layered the background vocals.
+Senter then asked friend and sax man Jim Horn to write string and horn charts to be recorded the following week, while Senter went into the studio with Clydie King, Venetta Fields and Shirley Matthews (the Blossoms) and layered the background vocals.